teekaytech/Tic-Tac-Toe-JS/README.md

 # Tic Tac Toe (JavaScript)

 > A tic tac toe game built with Vanilla JavaScript.
-This is a game played by two users (First user is represented with 'X' and second user is represented with 'O'.)
+This is a game played by two players (with each player represented by the first character of their names respectively on the game board.)
 A winner is determined when one of the users has successfully placed his/her mark on a straight line (either diagonal, vertical or horizontal).

 ![screenshot](assets/screenshot.png)